Having a funeral plan saves you more than just money

 Floral tributes can become expensive.
 To save on costs you might like to request that family and friends contribute flowers from their own gardens to feature during the service.

 To reduce catering costs perhaps you could invite close friends to bring a cake or slice to share after the service, or at the wake.

 Consider your own contacts and networks.
 Do you know someone who could print the order of service booklets, or someone who can access cost price beverages?

-Whether you choose cremation or a burial, a casket or coffin is required.
+Whether you choose cremation or burial plans, a casket or coffin is required.
 For many families, the casket or coffin is the single most expensive item purchased as part of a funeral.
 Some families view the selecting of an appropriate casket or coffin, and the funeral service, as a final gift for their loved one.

 There are many styles of caskets and coffins, available in different materials and finishes.
 As you consider your selection, try to find something that is meaningful such as a timber or colour that may reflect your loved one’s personality.
 Our range includes eco-friendly, solid timber, custom wood, metal and customisable options suitable for all budgets.

-Arranging to prepay your own funeral costs grants you a sense of control over your funeral arrangements.
+Arranging to prepay for a funeral plan grants you a sense of control over your funeral arrangements.
 It can also greatly help your family, when the time comes, from having to find the funds to cover your service.

-A Prepaid Funeral Plan allows you to decide on burial or cremation, select a casket that best reflects you, choose floral arrangements, music and other important elements of the service.
+Prepaid funerals allow you to decide on burial or cremation, select a casket that best reflects you, choose floral arrangements, music and other important elements of the service.

-With a Bethel Prepaid Funeral Plan, you will benefit from having all funeral costs fixed at today’s rates, protecting you and your family from any future increases.
+With Bethel Prepaid Funeral Plans, you will benefit from having all funeral costs fixed at today’s rates, protecting you and your family from any future increases.

 If you are unsure of the factors you need to consider when calculating the cost of a funeral, please consult our Funeral Planning Guide.
 It is the best place to find the practical advice you need to get your funeral planning started.